 We have recently started an ongoing raffle for a DNA test kit.

-Our raffle box is located prominently in our resource centre where all members and visitors can easily see it.
+Our raffle box is located prominently in our family history centre where all members and visitors can easily see it.
 We sell tickets for $2 each.

 As soon as all the tickets are sold, we draw the prize and start a new raffle.

-Although the raffle could easily be used as a fundraiser, the purpose of our raffle is not to make money, but simply to cover the cost of the test kit so we can get as many new people testing as possible, and as frequently as possible.
+Although the raffle could easily be used as a fundraiser by selling extra tickets, the purpose of our raffle is to get as many new people testing as possible, and as frequently as possible.

 We purchase the DNA test kits in advance, and prepare just the number of tickets to cover the cost to our society.
 Buying DNA tests while they are on sale is ideal, as it means less raffle tickets are required to be sold.

-If the winner is a regular member, we can get them started with their DNA test almost immediately.
+If the winner is one of our regular members, we can get them started with their DNA test almost immediately.
 If the winner is new to our society or is a non-member, we will present the prize kit to them at our next DNA interest group meeting, in order to give the winner the best guidance and support, and to encourage them to attend future DIG meetings (if your FHS doesn’t yet have a DIG, see tips on How to Establish a DNA Interest Group).

 Not everyone can afford DNA testing, and not everyone realises the impact it will have on their genealogy, so this is just another way to introduce genetic genealogy to more people.